 Congratulations on your new baby!
 Your infant may look different than you had expected.
 You may be feeling shocked, confused, or worried.
 You are not alone.
 In fact, many children are born with a cleft lip, cleft palate (roof of the mouth), or both.
-In the U.S., about 1 out of every 1,000 children is born with a cleft lip or without a cleft palate.
+In the U.S., about 1 out of every 1,000 children is born with a cleft lip.
 Your child’s lip can be repaired so it looks and works normally.

 You may be worried that you did something to cause your child’s cleft lip.
 The truth is that it is not known why some children’s lips do not form normally while in the womb.
-It is known that it’s not your fault or the fault of your health care provider.
-Certain factors may make a cleft lip more likely to occur in some children.
+It is known that it’s not your fault or the fault of your healthcare provider.
+Certain things may make a cleft lip more likely to occur in some children.
 One of these is family history.
 If you or someone in your family was born with a cleft lip, cleft palate, or both, your children may be more likely to have a cleft at birth.
-Your health care provider can discuss with you any factors that may have led to the cleft lip.
+Your healthcare provider can discuss with you any factors that may have led to the cleft lip.

 Always remember that you are not alone.
 A team of specialists will help you care for your child.
 This team will include some or all of these key members:

 Plastic or reconstructive surgeon.
 A doctor who repairs areas of the body so they appear and function more normally.
-He or she may perform the surgery to repair the cleft lip.
+He or she may do the surgery to repair the cleft lip.

 Otolaryngologist.
-A doctor who specializes in the health of the mouth, nose, and ears (also called an ENT doctor).
-In some cases, surgery to repair the cleft lip may be performed by the ENT doctor.
+A doctor who specializes in the health of the mouth, nose, and ears.
+This provider is also called an ENT doctor.
+In some cases, the ENT doctor may do the surgery to repair the cleft lip.

 Genetic specialist.
-A provider who helps find out whether the cleft lip is a genetic (passed down) condition.
+A provider who helps find out whether the cleft lip has been passed down through the family (genetic condition).
 This helps you know whether children you have in the future are more likely to have a cleft lip, cleft palate, or both.
 He or she can also diagnose any genetic syndromes or conditions related to cleft lip.

 Speech pathologist, occupational therapist, or both.
-These are professionals who help identify and treat speech and language problems.
+These are providers who help identify and treat speech and language problems.
 They may discuss feeding issues with you.
 These may occur along with cleft lip.

 Psychologist or social worker.
-A specialist who helps your child and family cope with emotional, social, and financial issues that may arise due to cleft lip.
+A specialist who helps your child and family cope with emotional, social, and financial issues that may arise because of cleft lip.

-Primary health care provider.
-A doctor or other health care provider who specializes in the general health needs of patients.
+Primary healthcare provider.
+A doctor or other healthcare provider who focuses on the general health needs of patients.

 A child born with a cleft lip has the same needs as other newborns.
 But meeting these needs can be challenging at times.
 As parents of a child with a cleft lip, have patience as you find the best way to care for your baby.
 Some common challenges of caring for a baby with a cleft lip include: